sai-dev/sai/README.md

-Follow the instructions given on leela-zero [github](https://github.com/leela-zero/leela-zero) to compile the leelaz and autogtp binaries in the build subdirectory.
+Follow the instructions given on leela-zero [github](https://github.com/leela-zero/leela-zero) to compile the sai and autogtp binaries in the build subdirectory.

-Then you can use the main program SAI (actually, the filename is still leelaz).
+Then you can use the main program SAI.
 You have to open a shell and to the directory with the program to run it.
 It will need a network to work and networks can be found on the [server](http://sai.unich.it/).
 But you can immediately launch
 ```
-leelaz --help
+sai --help
 ```
 to see the options.